qld-gov-au/services-directory/README.md

 This project assumes that you have node.js installed and the Bower along with the Grunt.js CLI also installed.
 For more information about these two requirements, visit [Getting started](http://gruntjs.com/getting-started).

+### Troubleshooting

+If you encounter any errors in setting up node, grunt or bower, try the following:
+Uninstall node.js and reinstall with the [latest version] (http://nodejs.org/).
+Run through the getting Grunt [Getting started](http://gruntjs.com/getting-started) guide again.

 ## Getting started

 Navigate to your repo in the Command Prompt or Terminal and run the ```npm install``` command.
 This will download all the necessary npm modules and then follow with downloading the bower components.